My computer has not been off for a couple of weeks at least now due to

 balloon supported antenna, so get those RX’s ready.

-My RX signals can be seen most days on my Part Time Grabber Page please note that being a simple, cheap skate, part time grabber you the viewer have to do some work, when you want the page updated you have to refresh it yourself, oh come on its not hard work and there is an advantage over an auto refresh page which can get stuck and catch out the un-wary (me), and cause you to make a fool of yourself (me), yes I have got the T Shirt.
+My RX signals can be seen most days on my Part Time Grabber Page (sorry link is now defunct) please note that being a simple, cheap skate, part time grabber you the viewer have to do some work, when you want the page updated you have to refresh it yourself, oh come on its not hard work and there is an advantage over an auto refresh page which can get stuck and catch out the un-wary (me), and cause you to make a fool of yourself (me), yes I have got the T Shirt.

 The identifiable trace from Austria on 8.9kHz yesterday may have been more visible due to the noise survey I did and some logical steps taken the day before.
 Often my Grabber will be in ‘test card’ mode sometimes with a still, other times a live display, of my wideband profile which is now improved.